 3 Tips to Help You Get a Cell Tower On Your Property

-Please check out our 3 tips to help you get a cell tower pn your property.
+Please check out our 3 tips to help you get a cell tower on your property.
 First, try to find what the cell tower siting rules are specifically for your land.
 Find the local zoning map (usually online)to determine what zone your property is located in.
-Then look up the cell tower ordinance for your town, city or county that deals with cell towers in the area and see if your land meets cell tower land use and zoning requirements (like size of parcel, setbacks and wetlands).
-The important information that wireless carriers, cell tower developers, radio frequency engineers, cell tower real estate managers and network engineer departments need from you are the following:
+Then look up the cell tower ordinance for your town, city, or county that deals with cell towers in the area and see if your land meets cell tower land use and zoning requirements (like size of parcel, setbacks, and wetlands).
+The important information that wireless carriers, cell tower developers, radio frequency engineers, cell tower real estate managers, and network engineer departments need from you are the following:

-PROPERTY INFORMATION #1 thing they need are the GPS Coordinates, that is the Latitude and Longitude.
-The best method is to provide it to them in Decimal Format, exactly as shown here : 30.390424, -86.593264
+PROPERTY INFORMATION #1 thing they need is the GPS Coordinates, that is the Latitude and Longitude.
+The best method is to provide it to them in Decimal Format, exactly as shown here: 30.390424, -86.593264

 PROVIDE YOUR NAME & CONTACT INFORMATION TO THE CARRIERS AND TOWER COMPANIES.

-Give then whatever info they need to reach you (not us!!) such as you first and last name, your email address and your phone number.
+Give them whatever info they need to reach you (not us!!) such as your first and last name, your email address, and your phone number.

 Check Coverage Maps

 You can easily check the coverage map of individual cell companies by going to their website and looking for coverage maps.
-They aren’t really that great however and of course they won’t come out and say, we have poor coverage here etc. If your land is where there is no coverage by a particular company, then it is a good idea to talk to them.
-To find cell phone towers in your area or to find cell tower in your area on rooftops also known as rooftop cell sites, go to AntennaSearch.com and type in your address and see where the nearest cellular towers and cellular sites are located.
+They aren’t that great however and of course, they won’t come out and say, we have poor coverage here, etc. If your land is where there is no coverage by a particular company, then it is a good idea to talk to them.
+To find cell phone towers in your area or to find cell towers in your area on rooftops also known as rooftop cell sites, go to AntennaSearch.com and type in your address and see where the nearest cellular towers and cellular sites are located.
 It’s not 100% accurate but it’s a pretty good tool.
-They actually “updated” the website and they made it less user friendly so it takes a bit of practice to use it properly.
+They actually “updated” the website and they made it less user-friendly so it takes a bit of practice to use it properly.